Contractor Overhead Power Lines Safety

 Always keep a safe distance

 Maintain a distance of at least 20 feet between overhead power lines and yourself and all your equipment.
 This includes everything from your tools to scaffolding to vehicles and other heavy machinery.
-Don’t store your equipment near or under power lines.
+Never store your equipment near or under power lines.

 Contact us before you work around or near power lines

 Make sure we’re aware of your project before you start working, as not all power lines can be de-energized.
-We will assess each case and will de-energize and ground the power line if possible.
-We can also cover line lines as means of warning to the proximity of an energized power line that should not be contacted or encroached upon.
+We assess each case and will de-energize and ground the power line if possible.
+We can also cover lines as means of warning to the proximity of an energized power line that should not be contacted or encroached upon.

 Watch out for the wires supporting utility poles